 Message from the Chairman

-It has taken great commitment and support, confidence from our runners, partners and sponsors to successfully deliver 18 editions of the marathon; for which we are immensely grateful.
+It has taken great commitment,support and confidence from our runners, partners and sponsors to successfully deliver 19 editions of the marathon; for which we are immensely grateful.

-Last year, we hosted the marathon in a new format that presented us with many opportunities.
-Through the support of the Ministry of Sports, Nairobi City County, Athletics Kenya, KENHA, KURA, and Tamarind Group, we were able to establish a new marathon route along the Southern Bypass and venue within Carnivore Grounds.
-The route was enjoyed by many among the 2,500 elite and top recreational runners.
+Through the support of the Ministry of Sports, Nairobi City County, Athletics Kenya, KENHA, KURA, and Tamarind Group, we were able to maintain the marathon route along the Southern Bypass and the monumental venue Uhuru Gardens.
+The route was enjoyed by elite and top recreational runners.

 The virtual marathon allowed us to test out the power of technology within athletics and expand our marathon experience outside the boundaries of our city.
-More than 5,800 runners joined us from across 60 countries to take part in the virtual marathon.
-Additionally, through our virtual challenges, more than 42,000 runners across the globe were encouraged to run within the four months leading up to the marathon.
+More than 1,000 runners joined us from across 30 countries to take part in the virtual marathon.

 The integrity of the race is of utmost importance to us.
 I would like to assure participants that we have put in place stringent standards to ensure that the Standard Chartered Nairobi Marathon measures up to the requisite World Athletics standards.
 Similar to the previous editions, we will continue to employ the chip technology in all races and aerial surveillance cameras from our broadcast partner.

 To ensure a clean sport we collaborate closely with the Anti-Doping Agency of Kenya (ADAK).
 This will complement the services of the Race Technical Director, Route Marshals and CCTV cameras along the course.